rahul0x00/Bin2Dec/README.md

 Bin2Dec allows the user to enter strings of up to 8 binary digits, 0's and 1's, in any sequence and then displays its decimal equivalent.

+So First how binary is converted to Decimal Number:

+How to convert binary to decimal:

+Let binary number with n digits:

+The decimal number is equal to the sum of binary digits (dn) times their power of 2 (2n): decimal = d0×20 + d1×21 + d2×22 + ...